 David Allen enjoyed excellent success in 1960 and 1961, the latter season seeing him scalp 124 wickets and also inch past 1,000 runs with his only century in First-Class cricket © Getty Images

-David Allen, who passed away on May 25, was a Gloucestershire off-spinner who played 39 Tests for England, and would have played far more had his career not overlapped with Fred Titmus and Ray Illingworth.
+David Allen, born October 29, 1935, was a Gloucestershire off-spinner who played 39 Tests for England, and would have played far more had his career not overlapped with Fred Titmus and Ray Illingworth.
 Arunabha Sengupta pays tribute to the man who is remembered for facing the last two Wes Hall deliveries at Lord’s as Colin Cowdrey stood at the non-striker’s end with his left arm in plaster.

 A tale of two Tests

 Colin Cowdrey stood at the non-striker’s end, left arm strapped in plaster, resembling a veteran of the Korean War.
 The golden cross dangling from his neck, the terrifying form of Wes Hall walked back to his bowling mark to start his furious run.
 Five runs remained to be scored, one wicket in hand.
 When Cowdrey had made his heroic walk to the wicket, Gloucestershire off-spinner David Allen had met him on the way, and had summoned enough bravado to say: “If I can somehow get a boundary off the first ball, we will run for anything off the next.”